solo-io/gloo/docs/content/support/support-info.md

     * proxy check was skipped due to an error in checking deployments
     * xds metrics check was skipped due to an error in checking deployment
     ```
 2. Collect the logs for various control plane components, such as `gloo`, `gloo-fed`, `redis`, or `observability` by using the `debug` log level (if possible).
-The components vary depending on your Gloo Edge setup and can be found in the `gloo-system` namespace.
+The components vary depending on your Gloo Gateway setup and can be found in the `gloo-system` namespace.
 At a minimum, include the logs for the `gloo` pod in your support request.
     <br>To enable the `debug` log level, see [Debugging control plane]({{< versioned_link_path fromRoot="/operations/debugging_gloo/#debugging-the-control-plane" >}}).
     <br><br>Follow the steps below to get the logs for the `gloo` controller pod.
     1. Set the log level to `debug`.